javidahmed64592/cyber-query-ai/release/readme.txt

 1. **Setup Variables and Directories**:
    - Defines package name, virtual environment name, executable names, and file paths.
-   - Creates a `service` directory for service-related scripts.

 2. **Create Virtual Environment**:
    - Uses `uv venv` to create a new Python virtual environment named `.venv` in the current directory.